DogcraftNet/discord-markdown/README.md

 A markdown parser for Discord messages.

-This is package is a fork of [discord-markdown by brussell98](https://github.com/brussell98/discord-markdown), rewritten in TypeScript and actively maintained.
+This package is a fork of [discord-markdown by brussell98](https://github.com/brussell98/discord-markdown), rewritten in TypeScript and actively maintained.

 ## Using